1856–57 United States Senate elections: Maryland

 Anthony Kennedy won election by an unknown margin of votes, for the Class 1 seat.
+Kennedy took office on March 4, 1857, succeeding Thomas G. Pratt.
+At the time, Kennedy was affiliated with the American Party (Know Nothing), reflecting the party's influence in Maryland politics during the mid-1850s.

 New York

 The New York election was held February 3, 1857, by the New York State Legislature.
 Whig Hamilton Fish had been elected in 1851 to this seat, and his term would expire on March 3, 1857.

 In 1855, the Whig Party and the Anti-Nebraska Party merged in New York to form the Republican Party.

 At the State election in November 1855, 16 Republicans, 11 Americans, 4 Democrats and 1 Temperance man were elected for a two-year term (1856–1857) in the State Senate.
 At the State election in November 1856, 81 Republicans, 31 Democrats and 8 Americans were elected to the Assembly for the session of 1857.
 The 80th New York State Legislature met from January 6 to April 18, 1857, at Albany, New York.

 Preston King was nominated by a caucus of Republican State legislators.
 King had been a Democratic congressman from 1843 to 1847, a Free Soil congressman from 1849 to 1853, and had joined the Republican Party upon its foundation at the State convention in September 1855.
 The convention nominated King for Secretary of State, but he was defeated by Joel T. Headley in a four-way race.
 Secretary of State Joel T. Headley was the candidate of the American Party.
 State Senator Daniel E. Sickles was the candidate of the Democratic Party.

 In the Assembly the vote confirmed the party caucus selections.
 When State Senator Sickles received votes, the same objection to his eligibility was raised as was in 1833 regarding Nathaniel P. Tallmadge.
 This time, Speaker DeWitt C. Littlejohn ruled that the objection was "partially tenable and partially not so."
 However, the Speaker held that any member could vote for anybody, and only if the candidate received sufficient votes to win the election, a decision would be required.
 Otherwise, like in this case, the eligibility of an also-ran was irrelevant.